 The rise to the top can be done with intimidation and bluffing, but what happens after that when they are in the top position, they sometimes become very cocky.
 They think they can do anything.
 The group usually puts an end to that.

-Alliances are always necessary.
+De Waal: Alliances are always necessary.
 It’s very unusual that a male completely rises to the top on his own.
 He needs to have a few buddies and female support.
 Then you need keep the ones who brought you to power, happy.

-On empathy, I call the chimpanzee males at the top the consolers-in-chief.
+On empathy — I call the chimpanzee males at the top, the Consolers-in-Chief.
 This consolation behavior that males show is actually very unique because females usually do much more of it than males.
 Females are more empathetic in all mammals.
 Males who are very good at that are very much valued by the community.

-It was clear that Donald J. Trump, who had defeated many male candidates just by being tall and lowering his voice and insulting them in their faces, didn’t know what to do with Clinton.
+De Waal: It was clear that Donald J. Trump, who had defeated many male candidates just by being tall and lowering his voice and insulting them in their faces, didn’t know what to do with Clinton.
 He much preferred attacking Obama and Clinton’s husband, which in fact he did right before the second debate by dragging up some sex accusations.
 Trump loomed large behind Clinton but also knew that his usual tactics would not work against a woman.

 This dynamic was very interesting, because also among chimpanzees, the males know how to handle each other, which is all bluff and vigor, but usually cannot fight a female the same way as a male.
-After all, their competition is all about females, so harming them, or even killing them, is one of the worst things they can do.
+After all their competition is all about females, so harming them, or even killing them, is one of the worst things they can do.
 Attacks on females also may trigger defensive responses.
 In human politics, this might apply even more.

-What I’ve learned is that a lot of things that we think are uniquely human are not.
+De Waal: I think what I’ve learned is that a lot of things that we think are uniquely human are not.
 We tend to exaggerate these things — that morality and culture are uniquely human.
 Now we know from primate studies that we are not inventing so much.

-We have a primate psychology, and that has implications.
+We have a primate psychology and that has implications.
 It’s not so much practical implications.
 People sometimes ask me how do we resolve the Palestinian conflict if it’s based on chimpanzee behavior.
-I don’t think that’s going to happen, but we do learn that the way we look at our own species is erroneous.
+I don’t think that’s going to happen, but we do learn that the way we look at our own species is actually erroneous.